docker/docs/docker-for-windows/index.md

 here, your containers cannot access the mounted volumes.

 To apply shared drives, you are prompted for your Windows system (domain) username and password.
-You can select an option to have Docker Store the credentials so that you don't need to enter them every time.
+You can select an option to have Docker store the credentials so that you don't need to enter them every time.

 > Tips on shared drives, permissions, and volume mounts